Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

-## Building the Dash Masternode Tool executable on Ubuntu Linux
+## Building the DMT executable file on Ubuntu Linux

 ### Method based on physical or virtual linux machine